Natasha Speight

 Koala retrovirus infects 100% koalas in the eastern states, where it has been shown to be endogenous.
 In South Australia, koalas have a lower prevalence of retrovirus infection (Fabijan et al, 2019b), and research is continuing to understand its impact in southern koalas, which is based on complex factors such as variant and infection load (Sarker et al, 2019).
 Koala retrovirus has been associated with the development of lymphoid cancers and may increase the likelihood of Chlamydial infection, so it is important to understand the transmission and disease risk of this infection, particularly in SA koalas (Stephenson et al, 2021).

-This research on the diseases of koalas will help with their conservation and management into the future.
+This research on the health of koalas will contribute to their conservation and management into the future.

 NSW Wildlife Information Rescue and Education Service- WIRES (2022): Gastrointestinal microbiome changes